-The current Phase 2 clinical trial, which began in September 2013, is part of AesRx’s on-going collaboration with the NIH.
-A double-blind, placebo controlled 28-day trial of Aes-103 in patients with stable sickle cell disease, its primary endpoint is safety and tolerability of multiple doses of Aes-103.
-Aes-103’s effects on sickle cell-related clinical endpoints as well as pharmacokinetic and pharmacodynamic measures are also being examined.
+The current Phase 2 clinical trial, which began in September 2013, is part of AesRx’s ongoing collaboration with the NIH.
+A double-blind, placebo-controlled 28-day trial of Aes-103 in patients with stable sickle cell disease, its primary endpoint is safety and tolerability of multiple doses of Aes-103.
+The effects of Aes-103 on sickle cell-related clinical endpoints as well as pharmacokinetic and pharmacodynamic measures are also being examined.

 Phase 1/2a Trial of Aes-103

 n 2013, AesRx completed a Phase 1/2a trial of Aes-103 conducted at the NIH Clinical Center in Bethesda, MD.
 The study assessed the safety and tolerability of Aes-103 in stable SCD patients, as well as its pharmacokinetic and pharmacodynamic properties.
 Results of this study were presented at the 2013 Annual Meeting of the American Society of Hematology (ASH 2013 Poster).